vuejs/docs/src/guide/components/v-model.md

 const model = defineModel({ default: 0 })
 ```

-When the default value is an object or array, return it from a factory function, just as with [prop defaults](/guide/components/props#prop-validation).
-Otherwise every component instance that falls back to the default shares the **same** reference, and mutating the model in one instance leaks into the others:
+When the default value is an object or array, it will be shared across all instances of the component because it shares the same reference.
+In other words, changing the model in one instance will affect the other instances.

+Similar to [prop defaults](/guide/components/props#prop-validation), if you want the component instances to have their own unique values, you need to return it from a factory function.

 ```js
 // ❌ every instance shares one object